Writing an invoice

 Example: You completed your assignment on 5 August.
 Then the invoice must be sent before 15 September.

 Clearly state when the invoice must be paid.
 You can do this in advance in your quotation and general terms and conditions.
 You can offer various payment options: payment in advance, immediately on delivery, or within a payment term.
 State the payment term clearly in your invoice.
+Some entrepreneurs offer customers a discount if they pay the invoice immediately.

 4. Save your invoices for at least 7 years

-Digital or paper invoice?
+5. Digital or paper invoice?

 It is up to you whether you send your invoices on paper or digitally.
 If you use accounting software, digital invoices are the easiest.
-Such a digital invoice is called an e-invoice.
+Such a digital invoice is called an .
 With e-invoicing, you send your invoice via a secure server and you can be sure that your customer receives it properly.
 All mandatory details are in a fixed place on the invoice, with their own code.
 That is why you can process e-invoices automatically in your records.